danielecampione/open_teradata_viewer/readme.txt

 This section highlights issues that you should be aware of when upgrading to this release of the Teradata JDBC Driver.
 Please refer to the Teradata JDBC Driver Reference for more information about the driver.

+This release includes changes to address the following DRs, originally included in release 16.00.00.31:

+DR 171880 JDBC FastLoad and JDBC FastLoad CSV connection parameters for error tables DR 184577 improve error handling for null or invalid Struct SQLTypeName and incompatible number of Struct attributes

+This release includes changes to address the following DRs, originally included in release 16.00.00.30:

+DR 124424 Support Java Stored Procedure parameters that are UDTs, Periods, XML, ST_Geometry, and Array DR 181323 Improve performance of Blob.getBytes and Clob.getSubString methods DR 186070 JDBC MonitorPreparedStatement.execute needs to close the current open response spool

+This release includes changes to address the following DRs, originally included in release 16.00.00.26:

+DR 114050 validate URL connection parameters and throw exception for invalid parameter names and/or argument values DR 118928 provide complete connection URL from DatabaseMetaData.getURL DR 177754 Connection parameter COPLAST=ON to enable DNS lookup of coplast IP address DR 183490 Connection parameter MAYBENULL for ResultSetMetaData.isNullable variant behavior DR 185106 Connection parameter COLUMN_NAME to control ResultSetMetaData getColumnName and getColumnLabel

+This release includes changes to address the following DRs, originally included in release 16.00.00.25:

+DR 174213 Support Teradata Database multiple hash maps

+This release includes changes to address the following DRs, originally included in release 16.00.00.24:

+DR 154936 Support Stored Password Protection
+DR 184352 Translate new JDBC 16.0 error messages into Japanese

+This release includes changes to address the following DRs, originally included in release 15.10.00.34:

+DR 185088 completes work of adding row number to JDBC FastLoad USING clause to aid in identifying bad row

+This release includes changes to address the following DRs, originally included in release 15.10.00.33:

+DR 143102 DatabaseMetaData methods can use DBC.UDTInfoV view provided by DBS DR 142702 DR 170532 DatabaseMetaData methods can use DBC.UDTTransformV view provided by DBS RFC 170531

+This release includes changes to address the following DRs, originally included in release 15.10.00.32:

+DR 156332 JDBC 4.0 API behavior for ParameterMetaData.getPrecision and ResultSetMetaData.getPrecision

+This release includes changes to address the following DRs, originally included in release 15.10.00.29:

+DR 165187 Support TeraGSSJava DR 165186 for integrated logging DR 180947 Improve code of TDNEGO java and other modules DR 181373 Incorrect logging information in tdnegojava DR 181448 The global logging level of teragssjava doesn't work DR 181712 tdnego throws null pointer exception if server is not in kerberos database DR 182119 TeraGSSJava TDNEGO fails to establish context when LDAP is given higher priority than Kerberos in tdgss server DR 182628 tdgssjava throws an exception during a JDBC test when the tdgss debug logging is enabled DR 182944 Modify the TdgssLogger Interface to use the JDBC logging levels for a connection

+This release includes changes to address the following DRs, originally included in release 15.10.00.28:

+DR 163135 Implement JDBC 4.0 APIs DatabaseMetaData getFunctions, getFunctionColumns, getSchemas(String,String)

+This release includes changes to address the following DRs, originally included in release 15.10.00.27:

+DR 168339 Support additional connection parameters for Java Stored Procedure jdbc:default:connection

+This release includes changes to address the following DRs, originally included in release 15.10.00.25:

+DR 115666 Support 1MB result set rows
+DR 177261 Support 16MB messages
+DR 177265 SQL connection support for 1MB permanent table rows DR 177267 JDBC FastLoad support for 1MB permanent table rows

+This release includes changes to address the following DRs, originally included in release 15.10.00.24:

+DR 177470 add row number to JDBC FastLoad USING clause to aid in identifying bad row DR 180342 Add access rights descriptions

+This release includes changes to address the following DRs, originally included in release 15.10.00.23:

+DR 176193 Support DATASET data type

+This release includes changes to address the following DRs, originally included in release 15.10.00.22:

+DR 181231 Provide incremental fetch for Monitor connection result sets DR 181560 Support account string with LDAP and KRB5 logon mechanisms

+This release includes changes to address the following DRs, originally included in release 15.10.00.21:

+DR 182658 Improve performance of ResultSet cursor movement methods

+This release includes changes to address the following DRs, originally included in release 15.10.00.20:

+DR 154823 DatabaseMetaData methods query column information for views as an alternative to HELP commands

+This release includes changes to address the following DRs, originally included in release 15.10.00.19:

+DR 182168 Avoid reverse DNS lookup when IP address specified for Teradata Database

+This release includes changes to address the following DRs, originally included in release 15.10.00.17:

+DR 181611 getMoreResults advance to second and subsequent ResultSetMetaData from prepare before execute

+This release includes changes to address the following DRs, originally included in release 15.10.00.16:

+DR 154836 Use logon mechanism specified by centralized administration DR 161033 TeraGSSJava Single Mechanism to Log-On
+DR 165186 Provide logger interface, change all logging to use the logger interface, eliminate all direct ex.printStackTrace DR 165378 All GSSExceptions should use the initCause option if they are the result of an exception DR 168648 A non-zero offset for wrap greater than 16 throws an ArrayIndexOutOfBoundsException DR 175759 TeraGSSJava error handling cleanup
+DR 176636 TeraGSSJava Eliminate a token exchange in the LDAP method

+This release includes changes to address the following DRs, originally included in release 15.10.00.14:

+DR 179996 Connection parameter LITERAL_UNDERSCORE=ON/OFF for DatabaseMetaData pattern arguments

+This release includes changes to address the following DRs, originally included in release 15.10.00.12:

+DR 177757 Skip when possible non-COP hostname lookup before COP Discovery

+This release includes changes to address the following DRs, originally included in release 15.10.00.11:

+DR 179413 DatabaseMetaData getImportedKeys/getExportedKeys provide PK_NAME if available

+This release includes changes to address the following DRs, originally included in release 15.00.00.34:

+DR 180574 NullPointerException from execute method with scrollable result set enabled for create/drop/replace object

+This release includes changes to address the following DRs, originally included in release 15.00.00.33:

+DR 121720 Local escape function teradata_provide
+DR 179976 Dynamic RS has -1 activity count (a.k.a.
+18446744073709551615) when Java SP fetches past last row

+This release includes changes to address the following DRs, originally included in release 15.00.00.32:

+DR 179083 Coverity found null pointer dereferences & resource leaks in JDBC Driver

 This release includes changes to address the following DRs, originally included in release 15.00.00.30: